Skip to content

 Step 3: Define BaseMapper

-Then, define your custom methods in your BaseMapper interface.
+Then, you need to define the custom methods in your BaseMapper interface.

 public interface MyBaseMapper<T> extends BaseMapper<T> {